MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/copilot/enable-copliot-generative-help.md

 To enable generative help and guidance with Copilot in finance and operations apps, you must have the following prerequisites in place:

 - You must be running finance and operations apps version 10.0.38, build number 7.0.7120.98, or later.
+(Be sure to check your build number if you're running version 10.0.38 because build 7.0.7120.98 is a quality update that was released somewhat after the initial preview of version 10.0.38.)
 - You must have enabled Copilot capabilities in finance and operations apps, as described in [Enable Copilot capabilities in finance and operations apps](enable-copilot.md).

 ## Enable the feature in the Feature management workspace